Edexel2vic/UR3-Fault-Classifier/README.md

 **Date:** January 2026

 This repository contains the source code and the report for the final project, which focuses on detecting and classifying faults in a UR3 robotic arm using temporal sensor data.

-** Note:** The comprehensive study report is written in Spanish, as it was originally submitted as the final project for the APA (Machine Learning) course.
-You can find the full document detailing the results, feature engineering decisions... in the `project-report.pdf` file.

 ## Installation Requirements